 Experience paradise underwater at these top 15 best dives sites In Malaysia.

 Malaysia has long been a notable destination for diving, renowned the globe over for clear waters, diverse marine life and competitive dive rates.

 Whether you want to try diving yourself or already an experienced diver, we’ve gathered these destinations below, that’ll truly appeal to the underwater adventurer in you.

-Here are our top picks according to overall experience.
+Here are our top picks according to the overall experience.
 Discover and target your next diving destination, let’s discover one of the best short trips from Singapore!

 15 Best Dive Sites In Malaysia